Search results for

 The classic solution of turning it off and back on!

 It’s one of the most common troubleshooting tips: restart it!
-I’ve found the same applies to Android Auto not working.
+I’ve found the same applies to Android Auto when it is not working.
 First, try unplugging your phone and plugging it back in.
 This often fixes the problem.
 If that doesn’t work, turn the phone off and on.
 Lastly, you can try turning the car off and on again, which I’ve had to do a few times.

 How to restart your Android phone: